EfficiencyJunky/eec-for-squarespace/scripts/06_purchase/readme_purchase.md

 VERSION 1 -- Use Squarespace's Code Injection in the "Order Confirmation Page" section.
 Add a script that scrapes the HTML to find a Squarespace Commerce script where the entire SS Commerce object is exposed.
 Turn this into a JSON object and push it to the dataLayer in its raw form with a unique event key

-*OR THE NOT RECOMMENDED BUT STILL FEASIBLE WAY*

-VERSION 2 -- In GTM, create a custom HTML tag that fires on Dom Ready and access the Squarespace commerce transaction object from the DOM.

-It looks like this: `Y.Squarespace.CommerceAnalytics._yuievt.events["commerceTrack:commerce-checkout-confirmed"].details[0];`

-Then push the rawJSON to dataLayer with a unique event key

 **GTM WORK**